 We'll hold your house keys at the Lodge office until your solicitor advises us, in writing, that the settlement has taken place.

 Deposit payments are made by the buyer to the real estate agency.
 The agency is required by law to hold the money in an audited trust account and may only release the deposit when legally authorised to do so.

 Settlement day is the date on which the balance for the property is paid.
 Usually it is the same date as the date the buyer takes possession - the keys - but that is not always the case.
 There’s a fair bit that goes on between unconditional and settlement, to help you understand the process see our page on From Sale to Settlement.

-Thinking of selling?
-Try our interactive Home Seller's Calculator to get an idea of how much it costs to prepare a house for sale.
+Try our interactive Home Seller's Calculator to see how much it costs to prepare a house for sale.